 Things to Do in San Francisco

-Of course, the Golden Gate Bridge should be top of your list of sights to see in SF.
+Of course, the Golden Gate Bridge should be on your list of sights to see in SF.
 To get the best photos, head to the Golden Gate Bridge Welcome Center, Baker Beach, or Crissy Field – all at Presidio National Park.
 Between the trails, beaches, museums, and eateries, you could spend all day at The Presidio.
 The same can be said for the other large green space in SF, Golden Gate Park.

 But to really experience the city, you need to walk the streets and the waterfront.
 San Francisco’s Chinatown is the oldest in North America.
 Stroll through the gates on Bush Street and then meander to North Beach, SF’s Little Italy.
 There you’ll find iconic Italian restaurants, Washington Square, Saints Peter and Paul Church, and the famous City Lights Bookstore.
 Don’t forget to peek down the side streets for views of Coit Tower.